-Life insurance comes in all sorts of sizes and flavors.
-Your choice of how much, and the type of, life insurance to purchase depends on your needs and your health (and lifestyle).
+Life insurance coverage comes in all sorts of sizes and flavors.
+Your choice of how much, and the type of, life insurance policy to purchase depends on your needs and your health (and lifestyle).

 Occasionally, by the time a person realizes they should secure life insurance, they are unable to qualify for the standard kind.
 For example, if you have advanced rheumatoid arthritis, life insurance companies may decline your application.

 Graded Benefit Life Insurance (GBLI) is one specific type of life insurance premiums that is a common option for those living with rheumatoid arthritis and are unable to qualify for standard, fully-underwritten life insurance.

 What is Graded Benefit Life Insurance?

 In essence, a GBLI is life insurance made available to a person who is unable to obtain term life insurance the traditional way.

 Typically, applying for Graded Benefit Life Insurance is a second step (or third step!) for individuals.